 How You Can Stop Distracted Driving

-- Commit to driving: When you get behind the wheel, focus fully on the task at hand and avoiding distractions.
+- Commit to driving: When you get behind the wheel, focus fully on the task at hand and avoid distractions.
 Never attempt to multitask.
 Keep your eyes on the road and hands on the wheel.

 - Pull over if you need to complete a task: Do not attempt to anything while driving other than driving.
 If you need to take on a task, pull over before you do so.

 - Store or silence your cell phone: Put your cell phone in the glove box or back seat so that you won’t be tempted to glance over and check when you hear a text, email, or phone call come in.
 If you don’t want to put it out of reach, at least turn off the sound so that you won’t be distracted by any beeps and chimes.